-Only supervisors can set carryover values.
-The default value is set on the Reagent Management screen (Settings > Reagent Management).
+Only supervisors can set or adjust carryover values.
 The carryover value for a specific protocol can be changed on the Edit Protocol screen (Admin > Protocols > Edit).
-Tap the Carryover button and enter a number between 0 (no carryover from small-tissue carriers) and 100 (maximum carryover from small-tissue carriers).
+Tap the Carryover button and enter a number between 25 (no carryover from small-tissue carriers) and 100 (maximum carryover from small-tissue carriers).